nightroman/PowerShellTraps/Basic/Statements-are-not-expressions/README.md

     $result = if ($condition) {$data1} else {$data2}
 ```

 Ability to assign statement results is useful.
-But it also may cause an
+But it also creates an illusion
-illusion that statements can be used as expressions in other cases, too.
+that statements are expressions and can be used as expressions in other cases.

 For example, this works: